December 31st

 Commentary:

 It is a known fact that mountains are huge.
-The oceans are vaster because they can easily hide many mountains in them.
+The oceans are larger because they can easily hide many mountains in them.
 The sky is even larger, as it spans many such oceans and the whole earth.
-The 'brahma tatva' that created all of these, is certainly greater - for being able to make all of these.
+The 'brahma tatva' (divine factor) that created all of these is certainly greater—for being able to make all of these.

-But there is one little thing which doesn't have a form and is born in one's mind.
+But then, there is one little thing that doesn't even have a form which is born in one's mind.
 It is even greater than Brahma himself!
 It is 'DESIRE'.
-This is not easy to quench the thirst of desire.
-If one wish is satisfied, another pops up.
+It is not easy to quench the thirst of desire.
+Like the moles in the game of Whack-a-mole, desires keep popping up from nowhere.
+We whack a mole and another one pops up from a different hole.
+Similarly, if one wish is satisfied, another pops up.
 If that is satiated then a different one arises.
 This is a never-ending cycle.
-Brahma himself can get tired of quenching one's desires.
+Brahma himself can get tired, quenching one's desires.

-The only remedy for desire, arises from the same place where the desire arises from - one's mind.
-When mindlessness of desires is understood, the mind finds a surefire cure for its endless problems.
+The only remedy for desire arises from the same place where the desire itself arises from - one's own mind.
+The mind itself has to understand the facade of desires.
+They are baseless and have no end either.
+So, Dropping desires like a hot potato is the best way.
+When the mindlessness of desires is understood, the mind finds a surefire cure for its endless problems.
+It will finally be at peace.

 pada vigrahaH: